Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 90N - NOAA - Monthly

 | 2025-08-31 | 0.593077 |

 Not for investment purposes.
-Content available on this web site is not not supposed to be used for investment purposes or other financial decisions.
-Users should consult expert advice and perform their own independent due diligence before making any financial commitments.
+Information made available on this web site is not intended for investment purposes or as a basis for financial-decision making.
+Users should seek professional advice and do independent analysis before pledging money to any investment.

 Series Metadata